pere3353/omnifact_web/save-our-children-is-politicizing-child-welfare/index.md

 [https://www.youtube.com/watch?v=rliXZhHjskM](https://www.youtube.com/watch?v=rliXZhHjskM)

 **This is a non-partisan issue.
-If the organization you are following is either politicizing child welfare, or conflating the issue with public health initiatives, please take a closer look at their agenda.**
+If the organization you are following is politicizing child welfare or conflating the issue with public health initiatives, please take a closer look at their agenda.**

 [https://www.nbcnews.com/tech/tech-news/qanon-looms-behind-nationwide-rallies-viral-hashtags-n1237722](https://www.nbcnews.com/tech/tech-news/qanon-looms-behind-nationwide-rallies-viral-hashtags-n1237722)